indeedeng/starfish/README.md

 Lastly, if you're using Starfish we'd love to hear about it.
 What are you using Starfish for?
 Does it work well for you?
 You can leave us a comment by creating an issue or by emailing [danisyellis](https://github.com/danisyellis).

 ## Contributing
-In the future, we hope to include other code repositories (like Gitlab & Bitbucket) and other tools people use to make software (like Jira) in this tool!
 If you'd like to contribute, please open an issue describing what you want to change and why, or comment on an existing issue.
 We'd love to have you.

 Starfish's file structure is relatively simple - you won't need to touch most of it.

 >Currently, all of the application code is in index.js
->Everything else is text files, image files, the gitignore (tells git which files/folders to ignore), a template for making the environment variables, a test file (with only 1 test so far), the package.json (which is a node configuration file), and files to configure eslint and prettier.
+>Everything else is text files, image files, the gitignore (tells git which files/folders to ignore), a template for making the environment variables, a folder for tests, the package.json (which is a node configuration file), a folder to hold the CSV(s) of employee info, and files to configure eslint, prettier, and nvm.

 Be sure to run `npm run lint` and/or `npm run lint-fix` and fix any linting errors before committing changes.
 Thanks!